 This is best couched with a date and a context.
 Setting a date makes it easier to plan ahead, and it also gives your partner an opportunity to defer without a hard refusal.
 Setting a context lets your partner know what kinds of activities you’re planning.

-For example, you can say "I want to hypnotize you Friday night to help you sleep better after your finals."
+For example, you can say "I want to hypnotize you Friday night.
+Just stress relief and positive self-image suggestions, no stage hypnosis stuff."

 If your partner says yes and wants to know more details, then you are onto negotation.

 Before you hypnotize or are hypnotized, you need to trust your partner to know what you want, and what they want, and have worked out your expectations.

 For example, your partner may be turned off by hypnosis, but interested by guided meditation or ASMR which are related to hypnotism, but do not have the cultural connotations.